Rob Hiaasen Lecturer in Investigative Reporting - Department of Journalism

 - His investigative team was first to reveal in August 2016 Paul Manafort’s and Rick Gates’ covert foreign lobbying activities.

-Bridis previously covered technology, hackers, national security and the Justice Department for the AP in Washington, where he has worked since 1998.
+Bridis previously covered technology, hackers, national security and the Justice Department for the AP in Washington, where he worked for 20 years .

 B.S., University of Missouri